 College of the Desert’s ECE curriculum includes course offerings that provide a general overview of the discipline, as well as teaching strategies that are developmentally appropriate for young children.
 Students earning ECE certificates may also choose to continue their study toward an associate, baccalaureate or advanced degree in the field.
 Students earning an associate’s degree in ECE may pursue entry-level positions as preschool teachers or may choose to continue their study in the discipline toward a bachelor’s or graduate degree.
 COD has transfer agreements with CSUSB, in this discipline/program.
 However, transfer requirements at four-year colleges and universities tend to vary from institution to institution; students should consult with a counselor for specific information regarding the transfer requirements of their preferred college or university.
-For more information please call (760) 773-2579 or (760) 568-3093.
+For general information please call (760) 568-3093 or one of the faculty advisors listed below.

 CURRENT ITEMS OF INTEREST: